naviter/seeyou_file_formats/CUB_file_format.md

 #### Airspace Frequency and Frequency Name

 Following the airspace name, the frequency and its associated name may be stored (flag & 0xC0 == 0xC0).
+The lower 6 bits of the flag represent the length of the name (up to 63 characters).

 | Bytes | Type   | Name | Description        |
 | ----- | ------ | ---- | ------------------ |